Dental Patient Billing Statement Set-Up

 Dental patient billing statements can be difficult for patients to understand.
 And part of our job is to make that easier.
 So, how can we do this?
 Let’s start with the balance forward setting.
 As this is often a place where confusion begins for our patients.
 And can also be a point of confusion for us.
 But I want to back up just a bit first.
 Because we need to visit our billing frequency first.

 I’m a huge fan of daily patient billing.
 This is a setting we’ll visit as well.
 But for now, I just want to throw it out there!
-And I also encourage everyone to call patients with unexpected balances.
-If an insurance payment is less than expected, let’s know why first.
-And call our patients with the news before a statement leaves the office.
-This allows for conversation we can lead and prepare for a bit.
+And I also encourage everyone to call patients with unexpected balances before sending a statement.

 The balance forward may default to one month ago in your software.
 However, you can change this.
 And I recommend you do!
 Because I follow a 90-day limit on overdue patient balances, that is my cut off and balance forward date.
 What I mean is, change balance forward date to 90 days previous.
 And any balance older than 90 days is brought forward as a balance forward.
 Everything else is itemized for the patient.